 Common (1% to 10%): Hot flushes

 Frequency not reported: Deep and superficial venous thrombosis, thrombophlebitis, myocardial infarction, stroke, increase in blood pressure, congestive heart disease

 Very common (10% or more): Endometrial disorder (15%)

 Common (1% to 10%): Urinary tract infection, leukorrhea, vaginitis, vaginal discomfort/pain, vaginal hemorrhage, asymptomatic genital bacterial growth, genital moniliasis, vulvovaginal mycotic infection, vulvovaginal pruritus, bladder discomfort

-Postmarketing reports: Ring adherence to the vaginal wall, genital edema, vulval disorder, micturition frequency, urethral disorder, ovarian cancer, endometrial hyperplasia, endometrial cancer, breast cancer, vaginal erosion, vaginal ulceration[Ref]
+Postmarketing reports: Ring adherence to the vaginal wall, genital edema, vulval disorder, micturition frequency, urethral disorder, endometrial hyperplasia, vaginal erosion, vaginal ulceration, ovarian cyst[Ref]

 Frequency not reported: Enlargement of hepatic hemangiomas[Ref]

 Frequency not reported: Retinal vascular thrombosis, intolerance to contact lenses, steepening of corneal curvature

 Postmarketing reports: Abnormal vision, retinal vein occlusion, blindness[Ref]